MIll Hill Planning Today

 Improvements to the school grounds to create level areas to be used for outdoor sports, growing fruit and vegetables, informal recreation and general outdoor education and play | St Vincents Catholic Primary School The Ridgeway London NW7 1EJ.
 Application 17/1204/FUL

 The Society are concerned about this application.
 Whilst it has some good elements our main concern is the amount of landfill in the Green Belt and Conservation Area to produce the new sports pitch.
 There will be a loss of wildlife habitat and an increase in the potential flooding risk to Woodcote Avenue.
 Other issues of concern are that the sports pitch could present a noise issue to adjoining houses and we find it hard to accept it will not have a high fence round it and eventually end up with some floodlights.The amount of landfill will generate considerable lorry journeys on The Ridgeway, which is an already busy road.
-We shall be objecting to the proposals.
+We have objected to the proposals and our submission can be read on this website under Events & Planning - MHPS Planning Reports.

 Pentavia Retail Park